The Gunny Sack

 Homemade buttercream frosting doesn't even compare to store-bought frosting in a can.
 Or even the frosting on some cakes and cupcakes.
 It's so easy to make and so worth it.

-The shortening is 100% fat and doesn’t melt like butter does when it gets warm.
+Shortening is 100% fat and doesn’t melt like butter when it gets warm.
 So, the shortening will make the frosting more stable.
-This is especially important if you’re bringing your dessert somewhere to share and the space might be warm.
+This is especially important if you're bringing your dessert somewhere to share and the space might be warm.

 The instructions for this recipe and many other recipes of mine, say to “beat the butter and the shortening together until they are light and fluffy”.
 That means you beat the mixture until it is light in color and fluffy in texture.